salto-io/salto/docs/salto_configuration.md

 # Configuration files

-This document details some of the various ways to configure the salto tool itself.
+This document details some of the various ways to configure the Salto tool itself.

 ## Workspace configuration